colmap/glomap/README.md

 GLOMAP is a general purpose global structure-from-motion pipeline for image-based reconstruction.
 GLOMAP requires a COLMAP database as input and outputs a COLMAP sparse reconstruction.
-The goal of this project is to achieve both efficiency and robustness.
+The goal of this project is to achieve both efficiency and robustness, and can scale up to >10k images.
 If you use this project for your research, please cite
 ```